igardiet/jazzmin-e-commerce/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Follow these steps to clone to glance this repository
-1. clone or zip download this repository, then on your text editor's terminal, type:
+1. clone this repository, then on your text editor's terminal, type:
 2. npm i
+3. npm run db
-3. npm start
+4. open a new terminal window and run: npm start
 _______________________________________________________________________________________
 In the project directory, you can run: